-ENG Sivu: 17 (22) Nimi: Henkilötunnus: Task 5.
-"Intertextuality" (0-4 point of the term intertextuality, because sentence.
-The length of your ased on the explanation n given by Lodge in this chapter.
-Answer with ed 30 words.
-(0-1 point) Lodge provides several examples examples.
-The length of your ans • extuality is used in literary works.
-Give two 0 words.
-(0-2 points) • d in Joseph Conrad's novel The Shadow-Line . ork?
-The length of your answer must not exceed Task 6.
-"Introducing a Character" ues to introduce chara octers in fiction.
+ENG Sida: 17 (22) Namn: Personbeteckning: Task 5.
+"Intertextuality" (0-4 points) one sentence.
+The length of your a - n given by Lodge in this chapter.
+Answer with and 30 words.
+(0-1 point) Lodge provides several examples of the ways that intertextuality is used in literary works.
+Give two examples.
+The length of your answer must not exceed 40 words.
+(0-2 points) d in Joseph Conrad's novel The Shadow-Line . ork?
+The length of your answer must not exceed fiction" characters are introduced d es to introduce chara lifferently than they ar I in older works, and cters in fiction.
 Lodge points out that "in older re in modern literary works.
-Explain the way that
+Explain the way that how they are presented in modern works.
+The oints)

-ENG Sivu: 18 (22) Nimi: Henkilötunnus: Task 7.
-"The Stream of Consciousness" (0-4 points) Lodge tells us that "there are two staple techniques for representing consciousness in prose fiction."
-Name one of these "staple techniques," and explain how that technique works in fiction.
-The length of your answer must not exceed 40 words.
-(0-2 points) Lodge also claims that novels that use stream of consciousness "undoubtedlytend to generate sympathy for the characters."
-Explain why he believes this to be the case.
-The length of your answer must not exceed 40 words.
-(0-2 points)
+ENG Sida: 18 (22) Namn: Personbeteckning: Task 7.
+"The Stream of Consciousne ess" (0-4 points) ues," and explain how epresenting consciousness in prose fiction." that technique works in fiction.
+The length of G lain why he believes th usness "undoubtedlytend to generate nis to be the case.
+The length of your answer